Defensive Front Install Guide

 To win football games, the defense needs to control the line of scrimmage.
 Understanding defensive fronts and how players align is a major part of controlling the line of scrimmage.

 The defensive line is the most important group of players on the defense.
 Stopping the offense’s running attack is the primary goal of the defense.
-The teams who cannot successfully stop the run often lose the field position game and the time of possession game.
+The teams that cannot successfully stop the run often lose the field position game and the time of possession game.

 Also, generating a pass rush and controlling gaps so running backs can’t run freely requires great technique and a solid scheme.